 Stockholm corridor into the US

-Why Stockholm principals arrive here.
+Why Stockholm owners arrive here.

 The Swedish business is real.
 The software firm has scaled across the Nordics and into Continental Europe.
 The medtech operator has clinical data and CE-mark commercial traction.
 The industrial firm carries decades of Sandvik, SKF, or Atlas Copco-adjacent standing.
 The Series C tech operator has product-market fit at home, a strong board, and a US-revenue gap that does not match the team caliber.
 A US subsidiary opens, a US enterprise channel begins, a US procurement entry advances, or a portfolio company starts its American commercialisation.
 The first ninety days do not match the model.
 The team speaks excellent English.
-The materials read fluently.
+The materials evaluate fluently.
 The product is well-designed.
 American buyers respond warmly on the first call and quietly slow the engagement.

 The instinct is to add more design polish and more sustainability evidence.
 More balanced, considered, Lagom-shaped messaging.
 More Nordic understatement.
-The instinct is right at home and wrong for the American reader.
+The instinct is right at home and wrong for the American buyer.
 Swedish commercial culture signals seriousness through design, balance, sustainability, and consensus-built process.
 The Lagom register is a virtue inside Sweden and across the Nordics.
-American buyers read the same register as understatement bordering on missing commercial conviction.
+American buyers evaluate the same register as understatement bordering on missing commercial conviction.
 The product-market fit is real.
 The US-revenue gap is not a capability gap.
 It is a register gap.

 American buyers sort fast on three signals: category anchor, outcome claim, and US peer set.
 Stockholm materials lead with design, sustainability, and process discipline and tend to under-claim on the US outcome.
 The work is to translate the Swedish identity into a US-legible commercial position, with the design and the sustainability carrying behind a clearer US category claim and a sharper US peer set.